UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: UrbanKG Construction

 \subsection{Data Collection and Preprocessing}

 We acquire urban knowledge for two large cities, New York and Chicago, from three data sources.
 Table \ref{data collection: Statistics of datasets} summarizes the statistics of the datasets.

 \textbf{Administrative Division data}.
 The administrative division describes multi-level spatial entities that the government uses to make administrative decisions, which contains rich geographical information for USTP task \cite{Ke2019HexagonBasedCN, Zhang2016DNNbasedPM}.
 In this work, we collect three administrative divisions, \ie city, borough, and area.
 We first manually define the rectangular latitude and longitude boundaries for each city~(\eg New York and Chicago).
-Then we collect borough and area data from NYC Gov\footnote{https://www.nyc.gov/} and CHI Gov\footnote{https://www.chicago.gov/}, the official websites of New York and Chicago.
+Then we collect borough and area data from NYC Gov \footnote{\href{https://www.nyc.gov/}{https://www.nyc.gov/}} and CHI Gov \footnote{\href{https://www.chicago.gov/}{https://www.chicago.gov/}}, the official websites of New York and Chicago.
 Each borough record contains a borough name and polygon boundaries.
 Each area record contains an area name, corresponding borough name, and the polygon boundaries.
 Example in Table \ref{data collection: Statistics of datasets} is a record of \emph{"Jamaica"} area in the \emph{"Queens"} borough.)

 \textbf{Road Network Data}.
 The road network provides rich topology knowledge of the transportation system, which plays a critical role in various USTP tasks~(\eg traffic congestion prediction~\cite{Ren2017ADL} and traffic incident detection~\cite{Ma2015LargeScaleTN}).
-We utilize the rectangular of each city to query the corresponding road network data, including the road segments and road junctions.
+We utilize the rectangular of each city to query the corresponding road network data (road segments and road junctions) from Open Street Map (OSM \footnote{\href{https://www.openstreetmap.org/}{https://www.openstreetmap.org/}}).
 Each road segment record contains a unique id, a road name, a start road junction id, a end road junction id, and line geographical range.
-Each road junction record contains a unique id, junction type and coordinate.
+Each road junction record contains a unique id, junction type and coordinate (latitude and longitude).
 Example in Table \ref{data collection: Statistics of datasets} is a road record of \emph{"Queens Boulevard"}, and it starts from junction \emph{594778} and ends at junction \emph{4798}.